I Deserve It: Chart performance

+On June 25, 2014, "I Deserve It" peaked at number one on Billboard Trending 140 chart, less than 10 hours after its premiere on Evans' official SoundCloud account.
+While it failed to chart on the US Billboard Hot 100 or the Hot R&B/Hip-Hop Songs chart, the song peaked at number 19 on the Adult R&B Songs chart in the week of January 17, 2015.

 Music video

 Shooting for the music video began sometime in early August 2014 and took place at Suite Lounge in Atlanta, Georgia.
 Directed by Derek Blanks and produced by Radiant3 Productions, the music video features choreographic dancing by Lisa Cunningham ("Icy", "Taurus Here") and club references to the Eddie Murphy film Coming to America (1988).
 The video also features cameo appearances by the likes of Stevie J, Joseline Hernandez, Terrell Owens and Evans' friend and R&B Divas co-star KeKe Wyatt.
 On August 31, 2014, a sneak peek of the music video was released via Evans' official YouTube channel.
-The full-length video premiered on Vh1 on September 10, 2014.
+The full-length video premiered on VH1 on September 10, 2014.